kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 ##### Acknowledgements

 <p class="small-text">
-Many thanks to Krishnapriya Vishnubhotla and Kaitlyn Zhou for their feedback on this blog post!
+Many thanks to Krishnapriya Vishnubhotla, Michelle Lee, and Kaitlyn Zhou for their feedback on this blog post!
 </p>